Cilkotron/ams/README.md

 # Account Management App

-An application designed to integrate a comprehensive account management system, facilitating web scraping activities with an added focus on user authentication, credit-based billing, and account management functionalities.
+An application designed to manage user accounts for a web scraping service, incorporating features like authentication, credit-based billing with Stripe, and a dashboard for account and usage tracking.

 ## Overview

-This project utilizes a MERN stack architecture, leveraging MongoDB, Express.js, React (implied for front-end, though not detailed), and Node.js.
-The server-side logic is built on Express.js, managing routes for authentication, billing, and user dashboard functionalities.
-MongoDB is used for data persistence, storing user credentials, billing information, and usage metrics.
-The application ensures secure authentication with JWT for session management and integrates Stripe for credit-based billing.
+This project leverages Node.js and Express for the backend, MongoDB for data storage, and integrates Stripe for handling credit-based billing.
+It uses JWT for session management to keep users logged in across sessions.
+The frontend styling is powered by Bootstrap, ensuring a responsive and intuitive user interface.

 ## Features

-- **User Authentication**: Secure registration, login, and password reset functionalities.
-Users remain logged in with JWTs, persisting sessions across server restarts.
+- **User Authentication**: Secure login, registration, and password reset functionalities.
-- **Credit-Based Billing**: Integration with Stripe to manage billing based on credit usage, with tiered pricing structures.
+- **Credit-Based Billing**: Allows users to purchase credits for web scraping, with Stripe handling the transactions.
-- **Dashboard**: Users can view their API key, and track credit usage over different intervals.
+- **Dashboard**: Users can view their API key, credit usage, and manage their account settings.
-- **Auto-Replenish Credits**: Users can enable auto-replenishing of credits upon reaching a set threshold.
+- **Auto-Replenish**: Users can opt-in to automatically purchase credits when their balance falls below a certain threshold.
-- **Support Contact**: A dedicated page for users to reach out for support.
+- **Support Contact**: A dedicated page for users to reach out for support or inquiries.

-## Getting Started
+## Getting started

 ### Requirements